pgoddijn/spotify-hotkeys-chrome-extension/README.md

 You can find the official Chrome Extension (Françoi' version) in the Chrome Web Store at https://chrome.google.com/webstore/detail/kimlaecdbfehihbiieeaeelbdkahophn

 I forked this extension because my daily driver is a ChromeBook and the original extension was configured to use the key combination "Alt+Shift+P" as pause, but Google recently mapped "Stylus tools" on that key combination and the extension doesn't allow me to remap.
+So, I simply took the original code and remapped the keys.

 The current mappings:

-Pause: "Alt+Shift+V"
+Pause: "Ctrl+Shift+M"

-Previous track: "Alt+Shift+<"
+Previous track: "Ctrl+Shift+<"

-Next track: "Alt+Shift+>"
+Next track: "Ctrl+Shift+>"

-At the time of writing I have no idea how to map the / (slash) as "suggested_key" within the manifest.json, but I'll look it up when I have time.
+I wish it were possible to map the /-key but that key isn't supported.
+And somehow the spacebare is supported but it doesn't work on my ChromeBook.
+Still, this works just fine for me, hope it also does that for you :-).